 What happens during the three weeks when the other half of the class is on their placement?

 During the three week period when you are not on your placement you will be doing three courses at the College: legal accounting, alternative dispute resolution, and a topical case law seminar.
 These courses have been chosen for this period because they are all well-suited to a compressed delivery and a small class size.

 Who will find my placement?

-The College is responsible for finding you a placement that meets both the College's and the Law Society's requirements.
+The College is responsible for making its best efforts to find you a placement that meets both the College's and the Law Society's requirements.